-All HVV policies will include a staffing plan and corresponding records in compliance with 935 CMR 500.105(1)(h) and ensure that all employees are aware of the alcohol, smoke, and drug-free workplace policies in accordance with 935 CMR 500.105(1)(j).
-HVV will also implement policies to ensure the maintenance of confidential information pursuant to 935 CMR 500.105(1)(k).
-HVV will enforce a policy for the dismissal of agents for prohibited offenses according to 935 CMR 105(1)(l).
+All HVV policies will include a staffing plan and corresponding records in compliance with 935 CMR 500.105(1)(i) and ensure that all employees are aware of the alcohol, smoke, and drug-free workplace policies in accordance with 935 CMR 500.105(1)(k).
+HVV will also implement policies to ensure the maintenance of confidential information pursuant to 935 CMR 500.105(1)(l).
+HVV will enforce a policy for the immediate dismissal of agents for prohibited offenses including but not limited to diversion of marijuana, unsafe practices, or a conviction or guilty pleas for a felony charge of distribution to a minor according to 935 CMR 105(1)(m).